Control the amount of sugar in your home canned fruit with our easy chart.

 2. My grandmother and great-grandmother canned this way for years and they never got sick.
 You might be willing to gamble with your health and that of your loved ones, but I’m not.
 We know that botulism isn’t killed by the temperature of boiling water, which is 212 degrees Farenheit.
 Boiling food for longer doesn’t make it safe, even if you boil food for six hours, it still won’t reach above the temperature of the water, 212 degrees.

 Botulism grows very well in an anaerobic environment (without the presence of oxygen, like sealed jars of canned food).
 It doesn’t grow in acid, so you may safely can acidic foods at home with a water bath, but for your vegetables and non-acidic foods, you must pressure can them.
-Here’s the low down on when you need to pressure can and when you can safely water bath an item.

 Most people are canning food to be frugal, create healthier food than the grocery store, and to prepared for disaster.
 Let me tell you, a hospital visit isn’t cheap, becoming sick isn’t healthy, and preparing for a disaster while using means that could create one doesn’t make much sense to me.
 Botulism isn’t a form of food poisoning like the stomach flu.
 You can die from it.